Front Page

 The presented game is a preview of version 2, but the linked rulebook and cards are still for version 1.5, which is different.

-The cost is significantly higher than if you were to print the cards at your local photo shop because GameCrafter doesn't offer bulk prices when buying one game copy at a time.
-They do offer bulk prices when buying multiple game copies at a time, and the price can get reduced to half for many copies.
+The cost is significantly higher than if you were to print the cards at your local photo shop.
+GameCrafter offers bulk prices only when buying multiple game copies at a time, and the price can get reduced to half for many copies.

 Advantages of the GameCrafter cards: they are also printed on the back, the handling and shuffling are much better due to the card stiffness and rounded corners.